Studio 2B: Organization

 Studio 2B is the largest structural change to GSUSA since the early 1960s.
 It is based on a concept called the Four B's standing for Become, Belong, Believe, and Build.
 Activities are organized using a By Girls, For Girls approach.
 This encourages girls to take charge of the program of activities and make as many of the decisions and arrangements themselves as possible.
 In supplementing the book of Interest Project Patches, which are similar to Boy Scout merit badges, Studio 2B has Focus Books full of activities that the girls can choose from to earn a charm for their bracelet, or a small slide for their uniform.
 Like all other Girl Scouts, Studio 2B Scouts pay membership dues and live by the Girl Scout Law and Promise.

 Studio 2B is designed to cater to individual needs and give girls a positive place to express themselves with help from "mentors" or "advisers", who are generally 18 to 29 years of age.
 Meetings are optional, and girls can scout independently if they do not join a troop.

 Studio 2B differs from many other Scouting programs because of the absence of the patrol system of organization.
 Instead, girls are encouraged to form small temporary groups around a common interest, within their Studio 2B troop.

 Focus Books

 Focus Books were the Studio 2B equivalent to the Girl Scout Senior and Cadette Interest Project Book.
 They contained similar activities needed to complete an Interest Project.
-The Scout could earn a charm for the Studio 2B charm bracelet or slide for the uniform in lieu of a badge.
+The Scout could earn a charm for the Studio 2B charm bracelet in lieu of a badge.
 Girls earned awards by meeting goals tailored to their own interests and abilities.